 Step 6: Schedule a Session and Apply

-Now that you know the process, Oxford or any other university in the UK is within reach.
+Now that you know the process of how to get admission to Oxford University, it is within a hand’s reach.
 Look out for the dates they open applications and begin to gear yourself a year in advance, with TC Global.

 A world